Camiguin Island | Come Again, Like It’s the First Time

 Traces of Colonial Memories

 Camiguin Island’s quaint townscape is truly admirable.
-Especially in the capital town of Mambajao & Guinsiliban, heritage houses reminiscent of early 20th century homes still stand to this day.
+Especially in the capital town of Mambajao, Guinsiliban & Sagay, heritage houses reminiscent of early 20th century still stand to this day.
 And they’re not in ruins but well-preserved homes.

 Surely, no one goes hungry in Camiguin Island as it also boasts of so many local gastronomic delights.
 Lanzones, also called “buwahan” is nowhere the sweetest & juiciest than here.
-And if you don’t know it, the island keeps a homegrown ice cream brand called La Favorita — this one’s really yummy.
+And if you don’t know it, the island keeps a homegrown ice cream brands like La Favorita & the one at Guerrera.

 But above anything else, my personal pick is chicken sorol.
 This casserole dish is just like our old-time favourite “ginataang manok” or chicken stew in coco milk.
-But theirs uniquely come in coconut milk, chili & other herbs like oregano.
-And the best makers of it on the island is Bahay Bakasyunan sa Camiguin.
+But theirs uniquely come in coconut milk, chili & herbs.

 Festival of Abundance